Sahil0811/eleven-percent/README.md

 ![image](https://user-images.githubusercontent.com/6062228/224476948-07fa4205-d659-4c4f-97ca-ca2dc5b29340.png)

-Font STyle and Font Size is changed
+Font Size and icon size are changed.
+This one is good.

 ## Adding tag before releasing
 - run the following command to add a tag accordingly